American Leopard Hound

 - Temperament: Intelligent, independent, loving, energetic

 The American Leopard Hound is an ancient breed of dog originating from Northern America.
-Although the breed’s history has never been officially documented, it has been used as a tree dog and an all-purpose hunting dog in America since the time of the Spanish conquistadores.
+Although the breed’s history has never been officially documented, it has been used as a tree dog and an all-purpose hunting dog in America since the time of the Spanish conquistadors.

 As a breed that was developed more for its temperament and capabilities, rather than physical appearance, the American Leopard Hound’s “look” can vary to a great degree.
 However, its one defining characteristic is its merle or splotched coat.
 That said, Leopard Hounds do come in solid coat varieties as well as a variety of colors including yellow, black, red, blue, brindle and mouse-grey.
 The Leopard Hound can also vary in size depending on its breeding line.
 For the most part though these dogs are medium sized and powerfully built.
 Their long legs and extremely strong hindquarters enable these dogs to traverse a variety of tough terrain and climb trees with relative ease.